malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Broadly, there are two styles of control mechanism that might be employed in a state machine system:

-1. Independent control: an entirely separate control processor actively monitors and manipulates state to ensure stability.
+1. **Independent control**: an entirely separate control processor actively monitors and manipulates state to ensure stability.
-2. Integrated control: control is performed by a relatively simple feedback loop that is actioned on by the main processor.
+2. **Integrated control**: control is performed by a relatively simple feedback loop that is actioned on by the main processor.

 Due to the complexity and variability of thought, an independent control mechanism would require significant domain knowledge about the kinds of thought that passes through the main processor.
 For example, if I am trying to solve '5 + x = 8' in my head by trying lots of different possible values of x, am I stuck in an infinite loop?
 The level of understanding required by an independent control processor suggests that the control mechanism cannot be separate, but is rather integrated into the main processor itself.

 Furthermore, we can examine the two options a little more concretely to see how it may 'feel' to have such a mechanism:

-1. Independent control: would have limited data integration with the rest of the brain.
+1. Independent control would have limited data integration with the rest of the brain.
 There would be no need for awareness of thought.
 Unlikely to be human-like in our experience of it.
-2. Integrated control: the computational and learning capabilities of the main processor would be fully leveraged to help stabilize thought.
+2. With Integrated control the computational and learning capabilities of the main processor would be fully leveraged to help stabilize thought.
 Requires that the feedback measurement is supplied into the main processer as a first-class input, like other senses.
 Human-like in our experience of it.

 It thus seems reasonable to assume from the fact that we can observe our own thoughts, that we employ a control mechanism and that it follows the integrated control option discussed here.